jarun/buku/README.md

 [bukuserver](https://github.com/jarun/Buku/tree/master/bukuserver) exposes a browsable front-end on a local web host server.

-`buku` fetches the title, tags and description of a bookmarked url from the web and stores it.
+`buku` can auto-import bookmarks from your browser(s) or fetch the title and description of a bookmarked url from the web.
 You can use your favourite editor to compose and update bookmarks.
-With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly.
-Multiple search results can be opened in the browser at once. `buku` can look up the latest snapshot of a broken link on the Wayback Machine.
+With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly. `buku` can look up the latest snapshot of a broken link on the Wayback Machine.
 There's an Easter egg to revisit random forgotten bookmarks too! *Buku* is too busy to track you: no hidden history, obsolete records, usage analytics or homing.
-For more details, please refer to the wiki page on [operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).

 To get started right away, jump to the [Quickstart](#quickstart) section.
 We have one of the best documentation around.
 You'll find handy examples in the man page too.
+For more details, please refer to the wiki page on [operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).

 There are several [projects based on `buku`](#related-projects), including a browser plug-in.